ChainAgnostic/CAIPs/CAIPs/caip-261.md

     "statusPurpose": "revocation",
 },
 ```

-#### Trust Graph Expension
+#### Trust Graph Expansion

 ##### Implicit Trust Assertions

 While the Peer Trust Assertion model outlined previously focuses on explicit trust signals, the trust graph can be further enriched with additional implicit on-chain and/or off-chain trust signals related to its peers.
 These can include Proof of Humanity, Proof of Membership, Proof of Contributions, Proof of Attendance, Social Graphs, among others.
-This standard does not define the handling of implicit trust; it leaves the integration of relevant data to the discretion of the final consumer, depending on the specific use-case.
+This specification does not define the handling of implicit trust; it leaves the integration of relevant data to the discretion of the final consumer, depending on the requirements of the specific use-case.

 ##### Additional Explicit Trust Assertions

 The trust graph can also be enhanced with additional explicit trust signals derived from any model, broadening the scope of trust assessment.

-### Trust Assertions Verification
+### Trust Assertion Verification

 The standard presumes that both the `issuer` property will be dereferenced and the complete contents of the `credentialSubject` will be consumed only after the wire-formats and signed-envelopes have been verified.

 #### Signature Verification

 The veracity and integrity of trust assertions are paramount to ensuring unbiased insights.
 All trust assertions SHOULD be cryptographically signed by the issuer using strong cryptographic methods and verified prior to consumption.
-The standard supports any strong signature methods, such as: ECDSA, EdDSA, Schnorr Signatures, RSA...
+The specification supports any strong signature methods, such as: ECDSA, EdDSA, Schnorr Signatures, RSA, etc.

-EIP-712 should be considered a complementary cryptographic proof method alongside others like ECDSA, EdDSA, Schnorr, and RSA for on-chain verifiable credentials.
+[EIP-712][] is recommended to implementers as a complementary cryptographic proof method alongside others like ECDSA, EdDSA, Schnorr, and RSA for on-chain verifiable credentials.
 Its inclusion emphasizes the importance of user-friendly, secure, and efficient interactions with blockchain-based identity and credential systems.
-It is noteworthy that EIP-712 mandates the presence of all fields, even if some are left empty in order to enable their verification.
+It is noteworthy that [EIP-712][] mandates the presence of all fields, even if some are left empty in order to enable their verification.

-**EIP-712 proof**
+Note that composing [EIP712][] with [W3C Verifiable Credentials][VC] requires the [EthereumEip712Signature2021][] signature suite.

+##### Example EIP-712 proof object for use in a W3C Verifiable Credential

 ```json
   "proof": {
       "verificationMethod": "did:pkh:eip155:59144:0x3892967AA898d7EeBf1B08d3E1F31B2F4C84317A#blockchainAccountId",